MOHAMEDAHSAN/Experiment--02-Implementation-of-combinational-logic-/README.md

 1. AND gate :The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
 A dot (.) is used to show the AND operation i.e. A.B or can be written as AB Y= A.B
 2. OR gate :
    The OR gate is an electronic circuit that gives a high output (1) if one or more of its inputs are high.
 A plus (+) is used to show the OR operation.Y= A+B
 3. NOT gate : A NOT gate is a logic gate that inverts the digital input signal.
+For this reason, a NOT gate is sometimes is referred to as an inverter
 ## Procedure:
 1. Create a New Project :